-- No student is permitted to leave the college grounds without being signed out by their parent/guardian. - Students arriving late to school or leaving school early due to an appointment etc must have a written and signed note from a parent/guardian or an email has been received by Student Services detailing the reasons for arriving late or leaving early.
-Students will not be allowed to leave school early without Student Services receiving written permission from a parent/guardian. - Before leaving the College and upon arrival back at the College students must report to Student Services with a signed parent note or email detailing the reason for the late arrival or early leave.
-Students will then sign in/out using KIOSK and then will present their slip to Reception when leaving the College or to the class teacher if arriving late. - As a matter of courtesy, students must advise teachers whose classes they will miss due to leaving the College early and show them the signed parent note in advance if possible.
+- No student is permitted to leave the college grounds without being signed out by their parent/guardian. - Students arriving late to school or leaving school early due to an appointment etc. must have a written and signed note from a parent/guardian or an email that has been received by the College detailing the reasons for arriving late or leaving early.
+Students will not be allowed to leave school early without the College receiving written permission from a parent/guardian. - Before leaving the College and upon arrival back at the College students must report to the front reception with a signed parent note or email detailing the reason for the late arrival or early leave.
+Students will then sign in/out with the help of the Attendance Officer. - As a matter of courtesy, students must advise teachers whose classes they will miss due to leaving the College early and show them the signed parent note in advance if possible.